“Even though we face the difficulties of today and tomorrow, I still have a dream.”

 Martin Luther King, Jr.

 Most of us are intrigued by dreams.
-On that rare occasion when we remember a dream had while sleeping, we might ask ourselves, “What was that all about!?” or “Is there a message in my dream for me to act on?”
+On that rare occasion when we remember a dream we had while sleeping, we might ask ourselves, “What was that all about?” or “Is there a message in my dream for me to act on?”

-Then, there are “goal dreams”, which are light years ahead of night dreams or even daydreams.
+Then, there are “goal dreams,” which are light years ahead of night dreams or even daydreams.
 Goal dreams occur when we are awake.
-They might come to us while sipping our morning coffee, driving in traffic, listening to a tragic news story or any number of other ways.
+They might come to us while sipping our morning coffee, driving in traffic, listening to a tragic news story, or any number of other ways.
 Goal dreams get our juices flowing.
-“If I do this, I can change the world!”
+They make us feel like, “if I do this, I can change the world!”

 One of the greatest goal dreamers in our time was Martin Luther King, Jr. A pastor by trade, he managed to shake up a nation by bringing his dream of equality for all to the forefront of our consciousness.
 Yes, this is written clearer in the U.S. Declaration of Independence, “We hold these truths to be self-evident: that all men are created equal.”
 But, somehow, nearly 200 years after our forefathers signed this infamous document, people were still not being treated properly.
 Martin Luther King, Jr. decided to take action.